 - Diaper disposal bags.

-- A small, separate pouch for your things: phone, wallet, and make up.
+- A small, separate pouch for your things: phone, keys, wallet, and make up.

 It’s clear that if you’re going to keep your sanity, getting a bag that’s designed for carrying and organizing baby gear is a good idea.
 If you’re out and about and find yourself wishing you had packed something specific, make a note and add that thing to your backpack the moment you get home, so you don’t forget to bring it next time.
 Get duplicates of small, cheap items like wipes and burp cloths so a few can permanently live in your diaper bag.